kiwicom/orbit-swiftui/README.md

 #### Typography

 Use `Font` extensions.
-Orbit components use the Orbit font (configured in step 0) automatically.
+All Orbit components use the Orbit font (configured in step 0) automatically.